rebahama/Project-1/README.md

 In the future when the restaurant is expanding to make other dishes there should be another page called "pasta" where menu for pasta will be displayed.

 ## Technology
-The technology used for creation of this webpage is: HTML, CSS and it was created on github.
+The technology used for creation of this webpage:

 * Balsamiq to create the wireframe.
 * HTML for the structure of the page.
 * CSS for styling the page.